 Fireman - this officer is responsible for leading and coordinating any response to a fire as well as fire hazard prevention efforts

-With such a high level of responsibility but also a large range of types of vessels, you can see why the simple question of what does a cruise ship captain make can be pretty complex.
+With such a high level of responsibility but also a large range of types of vessels, you can see why the simple question of what a cruise ship captain makes can be pretty complex.
 After all, a cruise ship captain with responsibility for a $1.4 billion dollar ship such as Oasis of the Seas carrying more than 9,000 people and weighing more than 226,000 gross tons would have a higher salary than a captain responsible for overnight trips with only five passengers.

 When most people think of cruise ships, they have visions of the large ocean-going vessels that are essentially floating hotel resorts carrying thousands of passengers.
 However, when you look at sites such as ZipRecruiter they actually include salaries of captains on smaller passenger vessels as well.
 Personally, I don't include a vessel with only a handful of passengers to be in the same category as those with thousands of cruise passengers spending a week or more onboard.